Skip to main content

 Test that Codex can run CodeRabbit commands and confirm authentication.
 This command requires elevated permissions for network access:

 Grant network permissions when Codex requests them.
-If authentication was successful, this will show your login status and confirm Codex can execute CodeRabbit commands.
+If authentication was successful, this will return structured status information and confirm Codex can execute CodeRabbit commands.

 Integration workflow